WFED

 Clear-channel news/talk radio station in Washington, D.C.

-WFED (1500 AM; branded as Federal News Network) is a 50,000-watt Class A radio station in Washington, D.C.
+WFED (1500 kHz; branded as Federal News Network) is a 50,000-watt Class A AM radio station in Washington, D.C.
 The station is owned by Hubbard Broadcasting and broadcasts a news/talk format focused on issues and news pertaining to members and staff of the United States federal government.

 WFED's studios are located at Hubbard's broadcast complex in northwest Washington, while its transmitter site is located at a three-tower array in Wheaton, Maryland.
 The station transmits full-time with a power of 50,000 watts.
 A single transmitter tower, with a non-directional signal, is used during the day.
 At night, all three towers are used for a directional pattern, with a null toward the west to protect KSTP in St. Paul, Minnesota.
 WFED's signal can be heard across most of the Eastern Seaboard at night.

 WFED became a Primary Entry Point station for the Emergency Alert System in 2014.

 Programming

 WFED's weekday programming consists primarily of original news and talk content for federal government employees, the Senior Executive Service, and contractors.
 While most of this airs on a daily basis, various programming is rotated in the midday hours.
-Co-owned all-news WTOP-FM (103.5 FM) is simulcast weeknights from 9 p.m. to 5 a.m. and all day on weekends, except for sports coverage.
+Co-owned all-news WTOP-FM 103.5 is simulcast weeknights from 9 p.m. to 5 a.m. and all day on weekends, except for sports coverage.
+The only syndicated content aired by WFED is America in the Morning to start the weekday broadcast day and Music and the Spoken Word on Sunday mornings.

 WFED is the flagship station for George Washington Colonials basketball.
-It also carries Navy Midshipmen football, basketball and lacrosse games as an affiliate station.
-Though dropped as all three teams' flagships in favor of WJFK-FM (106.7 FM), the station remains an affiliate of the Washington Capitals, Washington Nationals, and Washington Wizards.
+It also carries Navy Midshipmen football, men's basketball and selected men's lacrosse games as an affiliate station.
+Though dropped as all three teams' flagships in favor of WJFK-FM 106.7, the station remains an affiliate of the Washington Capitals, Washington Nationals, and Washington Wizards radio networks.